Privacy & Acceptable Use Policy

 We are headquartered in the United States and may use service providers that operate in other countries.
 Your personal information may be transferred to the United States or other locations where privacy laws may not be as protective as those in your state, province, or country.

-The Service is not intended for use by children under 13 years of age.
+The Service is not intended for use by children under 16 years of age (in the United States) or 16 years of age (in Europe).
 If we learn that we have collected personal information through the Service from a child under 13 without the consent of the child’s parent or guardian as required by law, we will delete it.

 How to contact us